ryantbrown/laravel-contracts-cheat-sheet/readme.md

 // loop through each contract group foreach($contracts as $group => $interfaces)
 {
-    echo $group;
+    // group name (parent folder for set of interfaces) echo $group;

     // loop through all the interfaces associated with the contract group